hixmanshu00/HRMS/README.md

 ## Features

 - **Employee management**
-  - Add employee with ID, name, email, department
+  - Add employee with full name, email, department
+  - Employee IDs are generated sequentially on the server starting from `101`
   - List all employees in a sortable-style table
   - Delete employee (and their attendance records)
   - Server-side validation (required fields, email format, duplicate handling)

 - **Attendance management**
   - Mark attendance (date + Present/Absent) for an employee
+  - Quick “Mark today present” action directly from the employee directory
   - View attendance records per employee
   - Optional date range filter (from / to)